zsediqyar/app-monitor/readme.md

-Keeping to repo to rewrite this app with Python Flask.
+# Keeping the repo to rewrite this with Flask (Python)